 - Strict no-logs policy

 NordVPN has a lot of stand-out features, but the most impressive is the size of its server network.
-The list is constantly growing, but at the time of writing it sits at over 4,800 servers in 62 different countries, one of the largest in the business.
+The list is constantly growing, but at the time of writing it sits at over 5,500 servers in 59 countries, one of the largest in the business.
 NordVPN puts these to good use by providing unique services you won’t find with other VPNs, including speed-boosted P2P downloads and double encryption servers for added security.

 NordVPN also offers an incredible zero-logging policy that covers everything from bandwidth to time stamps, traffic to IP addresses.
 None of your activity is ever recorded or shared with third parties, giving you an unprecedented amount of privacy and peace of mind.
 Being based in Panama helps ensure that copyright trolls and overzealous authorities in the U.S. and Europe can never force NordVPN to start keeping logs, as well.